-Contractor is responsible for the purchase and distribution of fully assembled and functional Kitchen Food Waste Pails to SFD and MFD Service Units in the Service Area, including to new Service Units that are added to Contractor's Service Area during the term of this Agreement.
+Contractor is responsible for the purchase and distribution of fully assembled and functional Kitchen Food Waste Pails to SFD and MFD Service Units in the Service Area during the transition phase.
 The initial distribution of Kitchen Food Waste Pails must be completed no later than July 1, 2023 along with educational outreach materials as approved by City, and will be provided at no additional charge (one (1) pail per Dwelling Unit).
 The distribution to new Service Units must be completed within three (3) Work Days of receipt of notification from City or the Service Unit.